Menu

 🚗 Getting There

-From Dương Đông town, head south on the main road then turn east toward the coast - about 15km, 20–25 minutes by motorbike.
-The road passes through the national park fringe and is well-paved.
-No public transport runs this route.
-Motorbike rental in town costs 150,000–200,000 VND/day.
+From Dương Đông town, head south on the main road then turn east toward the coast - approximately 15km, 20-25 minutes by motorbike.
+The road is well-paved and passes through the national park fringe.
+No public transport serves this route.
+Motorbike rental in Dương Đông costs 150,000-200,000 VND/day.
+Note: finding return taxis or ride-hail from Hàm Ninh can be difficult - plan the return trip in advance or use the motorbike.
 Hàm Ninh is a natural stop on the way to or from Bãi Sao Beach.

 👀 On the Ground

-The village is small and genuine - a cluster of stilt houses over the water, a concrete pier where boats dock in the morning, and a handful of open-air seafood restaurants built on platforms above the bay.
+The village is small and unpolished - a cluster of stilt houses over the water, a concrete pier where boats dock in the morning, and open-air seafood restaurants built on platforms above the bay.
 The crab is the main draw: blue swimmer crab steamed and eaten with salt, lime, and chilli.
-Oysters, sea urchin, and grilled squid round out the menu.
-It's rough around the edges but the seafood quality is exceptional.
+The seafood quality is exceptional when fresh, though cleanliness standards in some areas and some restaurants are mixed.
+The main coastal pier is partially demolished at the entrance, limiting the coastal walk.
+The market is the best place on the island to buy sea urchin, oysters, and Phú Quốc crab at market price.

 🧳 Tips